gogotsenghsien/simple-rate-limit/README.md

 ### Demo
 The project is hosted in [Heroku](https://young-wave-60838.herokuapp.com/) and uses `Heroku Redis` as database.

-It's easy to send request by `curl -X POST https://young-wave-60838.herokuapp.com/post` to test the function if works.
+It's easy to send request by `curl -X POST https://young-wave-60838.herokuapp.com/post` to test this function.

 ### Test (For Mac)
 Required: Docker Desktop, Go.